-Here at Sanctuary of the Phoenix, we believe in giving the most accurate and honest information we have in regards to our Spiritual Practices, Faith, and Path knowledge.
+Here at Sanctuary of the Phoenix, we believe in giving the most accurate and honest information we have regarding our Spiritual Practices, Faith, and Path knowledge.
 We believe we would be disingenuous if we did not share accurate information.
-When we are presented with facts or evidence that is substantial, we adapt and reform in order to have the most sincere understanding and teachings that we are able to provide.
+When we are presented with facts or evidence that is substantial, we adapt and reform to have the most sincere understanding and teachings that we can provide.

 We will be making adjustments periodically to account for the slow drift in the Ephemeris as well as minor deviations of expected dates that do occur.
 We use the Swiss Ephemeris and the NASA JPL Ephemeris to better calculate our dataset ranges.